Heavy-tailed configuration models at criticality: Important examples

-It can be checked that $(d_1,\dots,d_n)\stackrel{\sss d}{=}(\bar{d}_1,\dots,\bar{d}_n)$ and therefore, we will ignore the bar in the subsequent notation.
-Note that, by the stong law of large numbers, $\Gamma_{n+1}/n \asto 1$.
-Thus, for each fixed $i\geq 1$, $\Gamma_{n+1}/(n\Gamma_i)\asto 1/\Gamma_i$.
-Using \eqref{eqn:inverse}, we see that $\boldsymbol{d}$ satisfies Assumption~\ref{assumption1}~\eqref{assumption1-1} almost surely under this coupling with $\theta_i=(C_F/\Gamma_i)^{\alpha}$.
-The first two conditions of Assumption~\ref{assumption1}~\eqref{assumption1-2} are trivially satisfied by $\boldsymbol{d}$ almost surely using the strong law of large numbers.
-To see the third condition, we first claim that To see \eqref{eq:gamma-summable}, note that $\Gamma_i$ has a Gamma distribution with shape parameter $i$ and scale parameter 1.
-Thus, for $i>3\alpha$, where $\Gamma (x)$ is the Gamma function and the last equality follows from Stirling's approximation.
-Therefore, and \eqref{eq:gamma-summable} follows.
-Now, using the fact that $\Gamma_{n+1}/n\asto 1$, we can use arguments identical to \eqref{eq:3rd-moment-example} to show that $\lim_{K\to\infty}\limsup_{n\to\infty} a_n^{-3}\sum_{i>K}d_i^3=0$ on the event $\{\sum_{i=1}^{\infty}\Gamma_i^{-3\alpha}<\infty\}\cap \{\Gamma_{n+1}/n\to 1\}$.
+Next, the first two conditions of Assumption~\ref{assumption1}~\eqref{assumption1-2} are trivially satisfied by $\boldsymbol{d}$ almost surely using the strong law of large numbers.
+To see the third condition, using \eqref{eq:gamma-summable}, and $\Gamma_{n+1}/n\asto 1$, we can use arguments identical to \eqref{eq:3rd-moment-example} to show that $\lim_{K\to\infty}\limsup_{n\to\infty} a_n^{-3}\sum_{i>K}d_i^3=0$ on the event $\{\sum_{i=1}^{\infty}\Gamma_i^{-3\alpha}<\infty\}\cap \{\Gamma_{n+1}/n\to 1\}$.
 Thus, we have shown that the third condition of Assumption~\ref{assumption1}~\eqref{assumption1-2} holds almost surely.
-To see Assumption~\ref{assumption1}~\eqref{assumption1-3}, an argument similar to Lemma~\ref{lem::nu-n} can be carried out to prove that where Therefore, the results in Section~\ref{sec:results} hold conditionally on the degree sequence if we assume the degrees to be i.i.d samples from a distribution of the form \eqref{defn::F}.
-For the percolation results, notice that the additional condition in Theorem~\ref{thm:mul:conv} is a direct consequence of the convergence rates of sums of i.i.d sequence of random variables~\cite[Corollary 3.22]{K2006}.
+To see Assumption~\ref{assumption1}~\eqref{assumption1-3}, an argument similar to Lemma~\ref{lem::nu-n} can be carried out to prove that where Therefore, the results in Section~\ref{sec:results} hold conditionally on the degree sequence if we assume the degrees to be an i.i.d.~sample from a distribution of the form \eqref{defn::F}.
+For the percolation results, notice that the additional condition in Theorem~\ref{thm:mul:conv} is a direct consequence of the convergence rates of sums of i.i.d.~sequence of random variables~\cite[Corollary 3.22]{K2006}.